dovecot/documentation/source/configuration_manual/dovemon.rst

 retries have been performed.
 In the default case where where 3 retries are performed with timeout set to 3s, dovemon waits for 3s, 6s, and 9s for first, second, and third polling results respectively.
-However, this does not affect the interval between pollings i.e. start time of each polling is always at 10s interval (in default case).
+However, this does not affect the interval between polls i.e. start time of each polling is always at 10s interval (in default case).

 During all of the time dovemon inspects the backends, it keeps track of latency